Monevator is a personal blog about money: making, saving, growing, and sometimes even spending it.

 The good thing about Getting Rich Slowly is it’s open to everyone.
 You need desire, dedication, and the abilty to realise that you can only spend £1 once.
 But those are things in short supply these days.

 Buy a bottle of water with your £1 and it’s gone forever.
-Invest it at 10% per year for 30 years, and you’ll have £17, which, if we’re going to see much more of you around here, you don’t need me telling you is seventeen times as much as £1.
+Invest it at 10% per year for 30 years, and you’ll have £17.45, which, if we’re going to see much more of you around here, you don’t need me telling you is more than 17 times as much as £1.

 On the other hand, 30 years is a long way off, and you have to think about inflation (that £17 is more likely to be worth about £8 in today’s money).
 So it’s all about balance.
 You only live once, and you don’t want to live like a monk (although some of them laid down pretty fancy wine cellars in their day).
 But you might find you don’t need quite so many toys/cars/mistresses any more, once you’ve got a new plan.
 After all, the best things in life are free, and even money can’t buy you love.